25prabhu10/notes/docs/Languages/C-Sharp/Entity_Framework_Core.md

 # Entity Framework Core

-Entity Framework uses EDM (Entity Data Model) for all database-related operations.
+Entity Framework uses EDM (Entity Data Model) for all database-related operations

 EF Database Context is a bridge between the Entity Classes (C# classes) and the database tables (SQL).